sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I also came across keras preprocessing techniques where there are several preprocessing options available.
 I will probably try these out at some point of time.

-For my submission, i keep things simeple by just performing the normalization.
+For my submission, i keep things simple by just performing the normalization.

 ####  2. Model Architecture

 First i tried one run of my project using the default Lenet model.
 This can still be seen in the project notebook.
-After having gone through this process, i proceeded to have a model named TrafficNet.
+After having gone through this process, i proceeded to make changes/updates and named my model TrafficNet.

 My final model consisted of the following layers:
 I used the the same mu and sigma as was suggested in the LeNet model in example lab.

 I leveraged 3 convolution layers and 3 fully connected layers in my model.
-One thing i notice much to my surprise was when i used dropout, i didn't get any improvement.
+One thing I noticed much to my surprise was when i used dropout, i didn't get any improvement.
 Some of the remnants can still be seen in the code.

 | Layer         		|     Description	        					|